ritchiey/rspec-varys/README.md

 ## Usage

-See the [Cucumber features](https://relishapp.com/spechero/rspec-varys/docs) for examples of intended usage.
+See the [Cucumber features](https://relishapp.com/spechero/rspec-varys/docs) for examples of intended usage or watch [this screencast](https://vimeo.com/119725799) for a simple tutorial.

 ## Contributing